hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/03h-Online.md

 13. Please stop.
 I said stop!

 The above code handles file drops in a drop zone.
-What are lines 12-13 and 16-17 useful for?
+What are _lines 12-13_ and _16-17_ useful for?

   a.
 By default the browser would display/play media files in a new window/tab.
 They prevent the browser's default behavior, and stop the propagation of the event to the parents of the drop zone element.<br>
   b.
 They are just here for performance reasons, if we omit them the application will still work.<br>

-  Ans: <br>
+  Ans: a<br>
-  Explanation:
+  Explanation: We prevent the browser default behavior in the drop and dragover handlers, otherwise when we drop a media file (an image, an audio or video file), the browser will display/play it in a new window/tab.
+We also stop the propagation for performance reasons, because when we move a dragged object it will raise many events to the parents of the drop zone element.

 14. Files or files?

   When we work with an `<input type="file">` input field, the selected files can be obtained in the files property of the field DOM object.
 Is this the same kind of object we have in `event.dataTransfer.files`?
 (Yes/No)

-  Ans: <br>
+  Ans: Yes<br>
-  Explanation:
+  Explanation: Yes, we obtain a collection of file descriptors.
+If we drop images, for example, or if we select them using an input type="file", we will be able to process them with the same function.